 Who opposes the SHBB movement?

 Adoptee rights/adoption reform organizations such as Bastard Nation, the Adoptee Rights Law Center, Adoptees United, and various state adoptee rights organizations; charities/non-profits in various states, as well as adoption professionals and adoption agencies.
-Additionally, the National Safe Haven Alliance (NSHA ) and individual alliance members and allies, such as The Save Abandoned Babies Foundation (Illinois), AMT-Children of Hope (New York), and A Safe Haven for Newborns (Florida) actively oppose SHBB legislation.
+Additionally, the National Safe Haven Alliance (NSHA ) stresses traditional Safe Haven use above boxes, and some individual alliance members and allies, such as The Save Abandoned Babies Foundation (Illinois), AMT-Children of Hope (New York), and A Safe Haven for Newborns (Florida) actively oppose SHBB legislation.
 Ironically, politicians and policymakers who were quick to support Safe Haven advocates 20 years ago when Safe Haven laws were legislated now reject Safe Haven leader opposition testimony and in some cases treat their former friends as poorly as they did adoptee rights advocates and others who opposed Safe Haven legislation in the past.
 As usual adoptee objections aren’t even a blip on the baby box radar.
 (See Friends & Allies for policy statements)

 What about your opposing views on traditional Safe Haven laws?